greatsghomelab/greatsghomelab.github.io/_drafts/how-to-detect-suspicious-devices-in-your-home-network.md

 - Which devices are connected to which network segment.
 - How to detect suspicious devices and use their MAC addresses for quick identification.

-## First look at the client devices that connected in your network
+## First look at the client devices that are connected in your network

 ![UCG connected devices](../assets/img/detectthreats/Screenshot%202025-10-06%20at%204.50.47 PM.png)